rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

 2. From the left menu, select **Office 365 Admin Center**.

-3. From the left menu, select **Settings**, then select **Domains**.
+3. From the left menu, select **Settings**, and then select **Domains**.

 4. In the **Domains** section, click **Add Domain**.

-5. Enter the domain name when prompted, then click **Next**.
+5. Enter the domain name when prompted, and then click **Next**.

 6. Verify that you own the domain.

    This step requires you to log in to your domain's DNS host portal.
-If you do not know who your DNS host is, see [Find your DNS host](/how-to/find-your-dns-host/).
+If you do not know what your DNS host is, see [Find your DNS host](/how-to/find-your-dns-host/).

-    1. Select the **Add a TXT record instead** option, then **Next**.
+    1. Select the **Add a TXT record instead** option, and then select **Next**.

     2. Copy the TXT record information provided on the **Verify domain** page.

     2. Log in to your domain's DNS host portal.

-    3. Add the TXT record using the information provided on the **Verify domain** page.
+    3. Add the TXT record by using the information provided on the **Verify domain** page.

     4. Save this change at your DNS host.

-    5. After the TXT record is fully propagated, select **Verify**.
+    5. After the TXT record fully propagates, select **Verify**.

     **Note:** The TXT record could take 24-48 hours to be verified by Office 365.

     **Warning:** It is important to consult your migration plan before continuing through the domain setup.
-Changing your MX Records before you are ready to migrate can result in a loss of service.
+Changing your MX records before you are ready to migrate can result in a loss of service.

-    After your domain has been successfully verified by Office 365, you can begin to assign it to your users.
+    After Office 365 successfully verifies your domain, you can begin to assign it to your users.
 You cannot fully use your Office 365 services until you [add the appropriate DNS entries to your domain's DNS host](/how-to/configure-dns-for-office-365-services/).